 Once you have figured out a good recliner or glider to rest in, make it your nursing/feeding station.
 Get a cart and stock it with everything that you need close at hand: burp cloths, extra baby clothes, nipple cream, nursing pads, your medications, water bottles, remote control, phone charger, one-handed snacks, and anything else that you’ll need every time you feed your baby.

-If you know that you will have to have a C-section for your delivery, reading up on what to expect before, during, and after is a wonderful gift and will make you feel much more prepared.
+If you know that you will have to have a C-section for your delivery, reading up on what to expect before, during, and after will make you feel much more prepared.

 I hope my list of C-section recovery must-haves helps you have a better transition from pregnancy to motherhood.